'Red zone' Paris under watch, as France prepares to lift lockdown

 Some regions including the Paris area would, however, remain “red zones” with a more cautious end to the nearly two-month national shutdown.

-“The country is cut in two, with the virus circulating more quickly in some regions, notably in the Paris region, which is very densely populated,” Philippe said.
+“The country is cut in two, with the virus circulating more quickly in some regions, notably in the Paris region,” Philippe said.
 “In the Paris region, the infection rate is falling slowly, but it remains very high, higher than we expected.
 That is why in these territories we will need to be extra vigilant.”

 Administrative regions around Calais, Strasbourg and Dijon will also remain “red zones”, where some restrictions will stay - such as keeping parks, gardens and secondary schools shut.